derrix060/MutationTestingPresentation/README.md

     self.assertEqual(self.account_2._balance, 10)
 ```

 If you try to run the `cosmic-ray`, one error will be shown.
-To check the error, is easier try to do only the unittest:
+To check the error, the easiest way is with the unittest:

 ```bash
 $ python test.py